 Location: Located at the intersection of Morris & Sussex turnpikes.

-If you are new to Randolph and in need of a blue recycling container, please call the department of health at 973.989.7050.
-If you use your own container, size and weight limitations apply—32 gallon volume and 50 lbs.
-Decals for your recycling container may also be obtained from the department of health.
+If you are new to Randolph and in need of a blue recycling container, please call the Randolph Township Department of Health at 973.989.7050.
+If you use your own container, it must have handles and size/weight limitations apply—32 gallon volume and 50 lbs.
+Ideally, to avoid confusion with garbage containers, single stream recycling containers should be labeled “recyclables only.”
+Decals may also be obtained from the health department.

-The following materials are accepted at the recycling center without restriction.
+The following materials are accepted at the recycling center.
 Asterisks (*) indicate the items which are also eligible for curbside collection.